Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Discrete Time

 Assuming that $\sigma^2$ and $\gamma^2$ are small and neglecting the noise contributions shows that

-Thus, ignoring small noise perturbations, $\yd_{n+1} \approx H \vd_{n+1}.$ Then, using (\ref{eq:L96KH}a) and (\ref{eq:L96KH}b) we see that the algorithm \eqref{eq:3DVARL96} has the very natural approximate interpretation of iterating using the model and then overwriting using the observed true state in the observed components.
+Thus, ignoring small noise perturbations, $\yd_{n+1} \approx H \vd_{n+1}.$ Then, using (\ref{eq:L96KH}a) and (\ref{eq:L96KH}b) we see that the algorithm \eqref{eq:3DVARL96} has the very natural (approximate) interpretation of iterating using the model $\Psi$ to update the unobserved components and using the observed true state to update the observed components.
 This explains why the specific choice of $K$ is reasonable.

 Because of this interpretation it is natural to study the 3DVAR algorithm, for this example, by displaying the output of 3DVAR on one of the unobserved components, and comparing with the truth; the key question is whether the observed components induce synchronization of 3DVAR with the truth in the unobserved components.
 Thus, in the following numerical experiments, we display component $v_3.$